jvde-github/AIS-catcher-for-Android/README.md

 # AIS-catcher for Android - A multi-platform AIS receiver
 This Android App helps to change your Android device into a dual channel AIS receiver that can be used to pick up AIS signals from nearby vessels, even if offline!
 The App directly accesses a Software Defined Radio USB device and can send received messages via UDP to plotting Apps like [Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/) or [OpenCPN](https://play.google.com/store/apps/details?id=org.opencpn.opencpn_free).
+A lightweight AIS receiver system when travelling.

 The following screenshot was taken in July 2022 with AIS-catcher receiving signals for a few minutes on a Samsung Galaxy S6 on a beach near The Hague with a simple antenna.
 Ship positions are plotted with the BoatBeacon app.